f-fix/fat8_d88_tool/README.md

 # History
 After a lot of banging my head against the wall and AI's, and eventually rewriting most of the logic after discovering the AI-written code was almost universally wrong, I now have a Python script _(which is uglier than sin and still needs a bunch of cleanup, it started in chatgpt and I have yet to make it not terrible code-wise)_ that can decode FAT8-formatted D88 disk images and dump the files from them into a directory.
 It doesn't seem to croak or corrupt the extracted files the way other tools do.

+# Status
-Working: D88 FAT8 extraction.
+**Working:** D88 FAT8 extraction.
 Tested with a handful of disk images from PC66, PC66SR, PC88 and PC98.
 For PC98 and PC88 at least it knows how to deobfuscate "protected" saves too.
 Implements the 8-bit/single-byte Japanese character sets for PC88/PC98 and PC-6001 series.

-Still TODO: a lot of stuff, including cleaning up the code, adding support for multi-disk D88 files, adding support for other charsets, decoding tokenized BASIC into ASCII, and probably a whole lot more...
+**Still TODO:** a lot of stuff, including cleaning up the code, adding support for multi-disk D88 files, adding support for other charsets, decoding tokenized BASIC into ASCII, and probably a whole lot more...

 # System detection
 The FAT8 used on these various NEC PC's seems to have varied a bit in terms of where the metadata track (containing directory, autostart/ID information, and triplicate FAT) is stored, and also in terms of how it is laid out.
 At the moment the disk parameters (especially the number of sides) and information about the sectors in tracks 0 and 1 (especially the size of the first sector in track 0 along with its contents) are used to attempt to determine which flavor is used.
 This also determines which character set will be used when constructing filenames or displaying hexadecimal dumps or other debug information.